 This is very important because it will collect the loose spores and it will make sure you don’t spread those spores of molds on your carpet or other fabric.
 If possible take your sofa to an empty room for sofa cleaning, if that is not possible then remove all the things that you can remove.
 If that is also not possible, then you should cover most of the things with plastic wrapping or newspaper just for protection purposes.

 This is very important that you get them as low a flow of air in your house as low possible.
 In order to do that, you can close all the windows, you can turn off your Aircon and you also need to turn off the fan.
 I agree, it may become a bad situation for you because of the humidity, but you must understand that air can spread the spores of molds in your entire house.
-That means your sofa cleaning process may infect other fabric and things of your house.
-Also, make sure, no one opens the door or uses these electrical appliances in the mid of sofa cleaning for molds removal.
+That means your sofa cleaning process may infect other fabrics and things in your house.
+Also, make sure, no one opens the door or uses these electrical appliances in the mid of the sofa cleaning for mold removal.